johri-lab/AutoPiIrrigator/README.md

 Plant Watering System to provide an ease of automatic irrigation control at agricultural lands ( in farm lands ,etc. ) or even at your own home ( in gardens , seed plots ,etc. )

+The system is designed to sense soil moisture, amount of light falling on the plants and water flow rate.
+When the moisture content in the soil is too low, the system will give command to start a pump and water the soil.
+The flow meter monitor the water consumption.
+Judiciously uses water while maintaining a green garden.

 Webpage : https://johri002.github.io/AutoPiIrrigator/

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)